To reserve a computer please call 248.349.3020 ext 226 between 10 am and 5 pm, Monday to Saturday.

 Computer Use Procedures

 To ensure fair and equal access for all library users, we require that you login with a VALID Northville District Library card and PIN (personal identification number).
-Most of the computers are available for a 45 minute.
+Computers are available for a 30 minute.

 Please review our complete Guidelines for Public Computers and the Policy on Internet Access

-There are nine library catalog workstations located on both levels for searching the library’s holdings.
+There are 2 library catalog workstations located on both levels for searching the library’s holdings.
 No Internet, word processing or printing.

 Software Included on 3 Public Internet Computers